πŸ–οΈWelcome!

 • Disease Readiness: Health monitoring, emergency response, and veterinary compliance.

-See docs/modules.md and docs/ai-features.md for full module and AI details.
+See docs/modules.mdarrow-up-right and docs/ai-features.mdarrow-up-right for full module and AI details.

 Data Model

 The system uses a multi-entity data model for farm, assessment, planning, and reporting.
-See docs/onboarding-erd.md for the ERD and entity descriptions.
+See docs/onboarding-erd.mdarrow-up-right for the ERD and entity descriptions.

 API Endpoints